 What if you could use commuting time as working time?
-That would be the perfect solution for 23% of our colleagues who spend more than an hour a day getting to and from work.
+That would be the perfect solution for our colleagues who spend more than an hour a day getting to and from work.
 Well, we’ve been testing a so called office bus for over 2 years now and guess what: it’s been a huge success.
 At the beginning of 2019, we decided to use it on permanent basis.

 Commuting time becomes working time

 We developed the ‘Office on Wheels’ project together with the Flanders Institute for Mobility (VIM) and the Flemish Professional Bus and Coach Operators Association (BAAV).
-‘The goal is to do something about the time you lose when you're travelling,’ says Antoon Vanderputten, employee mobility expert.
+‘The goal is to do something about the time you lose when you're travelling,’ says Antoon Vander Putten, employee mobility coordinator.
 ‘You get onto the bus in the morning and start working.
 When you arrive at the office, you just carry on.
 This is how we transform commuting time into paid working time.
 The project is also a perfect fit with our sustainability policy.
 Fewer cars on the road means lower emissions and fewer traffic jams.
 The office bus is a new option for our employees to take the step towards collective transport.’

 From Ghent to Halle.
 And back.

 In the test phase, Colruyt Group chose a route prone to traffic jams that many employees take daily.
 The bus runs at a fixed time from the Park&Ride in Gentbrugge to a number of stops at several offices in Halle.
 ‘There are 32 seats available, so you definitely have to book your seat on the bus.
 As a one-off, or on fixed days,’ explains Antoon.
 ‘The hours you work on the bus count as working hours, so you start work when the journey begins.’